Seymour Railway Heritage Centre: New additions

 In late August 2009, locomotives S310 and T382 were transferred to Seymour and became part of the SRHC collection.
 Both units were delivered in a non-operational state with T382 being the first to undergo re-activation as well as a full bodywork overhaul and repaint into the Victorian Railways blue and gold livery and ran its first tour on 18 December 2021 to Tocumwal, New South Wales.
 Restoration of S310 has been put on hold and will be restored at a later date.

 In early January 2010, X31 was transferred to Seymour and became part of the SRHC collection.
 This event made X31 the first of its class to enter preservation.
 31 underwent a full bodywork overhaul and repaint into Victorian Railways blue and gold livery, then entered traffic as a heritage unit on hire to El Zorro in March 2011.
 Until the transfer to Seymour, X31 was part of the Pacific National fleet and had spent many months in storage.

 In early 2012, the SRHC purchased diesel locomotive GM28 (displayed as GM22) and three carriages located in Port Pirie, South Australia.
 Two of the carriages being sitting lounges and one a kitchen and dining area (All carriages have been burnt and vandalised after the train was moved behind a building in 2009).
 The group paid $33,000 in total, the train is still sitting at Port Pirie station until it can be removed.
 Trashed former display locomotive GM28 masquerading as GM22 departed Port Pirie bound for the Seymour Railway Heritage Centre, 26 June 2012.
 The trashed carriages have been moved out onto railway land out near Coonamia.

 In August 2017, ex-Pacific National locomotive X37 was transferred over to Seymour and has become part of the SRHC collection.
 This event sees the second X class locomotive to enter preservation and X37 is the class leader of the subclass second series X class locomotive which had preserved.
 As of August 2019, X37 is still in Freight Australia livery and is not in an operational condition, as time and finances permit, X37 will be restored back into traffic within the near future.

 In June 2020, VicTrack Heritage allocated locomotive A60 to the SRHC collection.
 This event sees the First Mainline Diesel Electric Locomotive for the Victorian Railways preserved and retained for future generations.
 A60 is the class leader of the A Class Locomotives and formerly the B Class Locomotive (prior to its rebuild).
 As of April 2021, A60 is still in its V/Line Red and Blue livery and is not in an operational condition, A60 will be restored back into traffic within the near future.
 A60 has been also been nominated and formally enlisted to be an asset of significant Victorian State Heritage for being the first mainline diesel electric locomotive to the Victorian Railways.

+In January 2024, Seymour announced that Pacific National had gifted the organization A78 after being stored for many years at Bendigo Workshops with an uncertain future.